 The Saint-Laurent River flows in a north-easterly direction and the Rivière-des-Prairies also called the Back River flows into the Saint-Laurent River at the eastern tip of the Island of Montreal.

-Montreal also needs to build new primary schools, at least one new public secondary school, new dwellings with three or more bedrooms, new social and community housing units and new urban bike paths.
+Montreal also needs to build new primary schools, at least one new public secondary school, new family dwellings with three or more bedrooms, new social and community housing units and new urban bike paths.

 The City also needs to plant trees to reduce heat islands and urban air pollution, encourage urban gardening, implement a comprehensive program for affordable housings, promote the construction of energy-sufficient buildings and encourage car-sharing.

+Canada has become a "country of suburbs" and Montreal Urban Kit is no exception.
 Many Montrealers are now leaving the city and moving to the suburbs such as Laval in the North and Longueuil in the South where most if not all the public services and urban facilities are now easily accessible.

-Nowadays, the Island of Montreal is often called a "donut hole" because part of its population now lives in the suburbs and works in Montreal, especially in downtown Montreal.
+Nowadays, the City of Montreal is often called a "donut hole" because part of its population now lives in the suburbs and works in Montreal, especially in downtown Montreal.
 An urban sprawl that already brings damaging consequences.

 What we actually need to do is fight against urban sprawl, improve our public transportation, promote cycling and walking and support residential development in accordance with our present and future public transit networks.

-by Rachel Louise Barry
+Montreal URBAN Kit by Rachel Louise Barry